Town and Country Planning Act 1990

-The Town and Country Planning Act 1990 (c 8) is an act of the United Kingdom Parliament regulating the development of land in England and Wales.
+The Town and Country Planning Act 1990 (c.
+8) is an act of the Parliament of the United Kingdom regulating the development of land in England and Wales.
 It is a central part of English land law in that it concerns town and country planning in the United Kingdom.
 Repealed in parts by the Planning and Compensation Act 1991, it is now also complemented by the Planning and Compulsory Purchase Act 2004.

 Contents

-In the United Kingdom, the Town and Country Planning Act 1990 contains 15 parts with 337 sections, plus 17 Schedules, and serves as an incomplete, but expansive code of planning regulations in England and Wales.
+In the United Kingdom, the Town and Country Planning Act 1990 contains 15 parts with 337 sections, plus 17 schedules, and serves as an incomplete, but expansive code of planning regulations in England and Wales.